 Finding many complaints about engine or transmission failures after x miles or x years old is useful information.
 It could help you make an informed decision about investing money, time, and effort in an old car.

 As said, while engine and transmission failure is rare, here’s a list of common old car component failures.

 Electrics In Working Order

 Electrics are notoriously expensive to repair.
-The reason is simple, modern cars are complex and use a ton of computers (modules) which communicate with each other over a network, (CAN – Controller Area Network) not unlike an office computer network.
+The reason is simple, modern cars are complex.
+They use a ton of computers (modules) that communicate over a network (CAN – Controller Area Network), not unlike an office computer network.

-The system is as you likely know smart enough to flag a fault.
-The technician uses a fault code reader and that does help hugely with fault finding.
-However finding the point of failure will often require stripping a ton of components to gain access and make the repair.
-Time consuming work and that adds up to a sizable bill.
+The system is, as you likely know, smart enough to flag a fault.
+The technician uses a fault code reader, and that does help hugely with fault finding.
+However, finding the point of failure will often require stripping many components to gain access and make the repair.
+Time-consuming work and that adds up to a sizable bill.

-Module failure is common as vehicles get older, water leaks, vibration and fatigue the usual cause.
-Replacing a module is expensive business, second hand modules usually can’t be used as modules are coded to the vehicle.
+Module failure is common as vehicles get older.
+Water leaks, vibration, and fatigue are the usual cause.
+Replacing a module is an expensive business.
+Second-hand modules usually can’t be used as modules are coded to the vehicle.